Michael-R-R/GW2_Tool_Hub/README.md

 # GW2 Tool Hub

 (This is an older project of mine.
-Please be aware that there are some bad design decisions made and less than wanted code practices)
+Please be aware that there are some bad design decisions made and some questionable code practices)

 *NOW AVAILABLE*